 How it all began

-Working as a Title1 director for Kindergarten through Middle School gave me the opportunity to really study the struggling child, and I found that no matter the age, the gaps in learning seemed to be consistent, and therefore, the remedies were also consistent from child to child.
-For the next few years, I developed various materials for teaching sounds and letters, numbers, and counting, words and sound spellings that I tested with my students with astonishing outcomes.
-The difference these teaching elements made on children who were not learning was as dramatic as flipping a switch, turning the room from dark to light.
+Working as a Title 1 director for grades K-8 gave me the opportunity to really study the struggling child in a broad cross-section.
+I found that no matter the age, the gaps in learning (missing skills) seemed to be consistent for failing students, and so it followed that the remedies would also be consistent from child to child.
+Over the next few years, I designed various learning resources for teaching sounds and letters, numbers and counting, words and sound spellings and computation that I tested with my students with astonishing outcomes.
+The difference these teaching elements made for children who had been failing in the regular classroom was as dramatic as flipping a switch, turning the room from dark to light.

 Let’s join together in inspiring our children to Love Learning!